nibags/apparmor-profiles/README.md

 These are designed to work on KDE Plasma 5.
-All profiles have been tested on Ubuntu 16.04 & KDE Plasma 5.
-The VLC, Telegram, Thunderbird & mpv profiles were also tested in GNOME 3.
+All profiles have been tested on Ubuntu 16.04 & KDE Plasma 5 (in Xorg and Wayland) The VLC, Telegram, Thunderbird & mpv profiles were also tested in GNOME 3.

 If you use Ubuntu, please install the packages